-Based on my findings I created a multimedia collections of work; 2 movies, a jacquard woven book and a jacquard woven textile.
+Based on my findings I created a multimedia collections of work; 2 movies, a soundpiece, a jacquard woven book and textile on the meter.

 The movie FOCUS is inspired on filters found in the Sphinx observatory of the High Altitude Research Station Jungfraujoch at 3571 meters.
 As Jungfraujoch is far above most sources of air pollution, the High Altitude Research Station is particularly suitable for measuring the composition of the atmosphere.
 Of particular interest is the concentration of the greenhouse gas carbon dioxide (CO2).
 Along with the values for about 100 gases that the Swiss research institution Empa began measuring in 1972, this new information makes it possible to gain more knowledge on air quality, sources of air pollutants and climate change.
 A machine pumps 72 m3 air in 24 hours trough a circle formed filter.
 The condition of the sky is measured.
 A colour arises.

 Weavings developed at EE-labels.